wp-plugins/threewp-broadcast/readme.txt

 This plugin will soon be replaced by a WPML premium plugin that enables broadcasting from the translation manager.
 2014-01-12.

 == Changelog ==

+= 2.18 20130314 =
+* New: Premium Pack plugins: Attachment Shortcodes and Event Organiser.
+* New: Debugging can be limited to specific IP addresses.
+* Fix: Better gallery shortcode detection.
+* Fix: Incorrect debug string during attachment handling.
+* Fix: Blog Groups and WPML plugins have version numbers again in order to be upgradeable.
+* Code: Even more debugging information available.
+* Code: Added find_shortcodes method.

 = 2.17 20140226 =
 * New: Debug setting and information when broadcasting.